 Remove the buttons from the oranges and scrub them in warm water.
 Dry.

-Collect the pith and pips of the oranges, and place into a muslin bag.
+Don't discard the white pith and the pips of the oranges, insted place them into a muslin bag.
+You can also use an old pair of tights to do this!

-Fill your jam pan with 2.25 l of water
+Fill your jam pan with 2.25 litres of water

 Strain juice of oranges and lemons into the jam pan.